 Grayscale color reproduces all tones in the file as shades of gray.
-This type of image has only one channel.
+This type of image has only one channel (you learn about color channels later in this book).

 RGB creates color by combining different intensities of red, green, and blue light (collectively referred to as the "additive primaries").
 Computer monitors and television sets display color in RGB, which has a gamut or range of more than 16.7 million different colors.
 An RGB file has three color channels, one for each of the additive primaries.